Git #

 Getting started #

-Three ways to set up git on a workspace:
+Three ways to set up a workspace:

 Operations #